 Through individualized experiences in the third year — the hallmark of a curriculum created from scratch to turn future physicians into leaders — students make progress toward long-term goals and collaborate to improve health locally.
 A nine-month “Innovation, Leadership and Discovery” block affords the opportunity to complete a large, independent Distinction in Discovery and Inquiry project or dual degree.
 Students also continue clinical practice in primary care, family and community medicine with the option for other electives.
 Longitudinal courses in Developing Outstanding Clinical Skills, Interprofessional Education and Leadership continue.

-Audrey Han, a member of the Class of 2020, is spending her Growth Year earning a master’s degree in education, with a focus on educational psychology.
-She takes courses alongside other master’s students, many of whom are approaching the degree from traditional backgrounds in education or psychology.
+Audrey Han, a member of the Class of 2020, spent her Growth Year earning a master’s degree in education, with a focus on educational psychology.
+She took courses alongside other master’s students, many of whom are approaching the degree from traditional backgrounds in education or psychology.

 The curriculum team continues to add distinction and dual degree offerings to the following opportunities, available now.

 Students work with faculty to design and implement a project from multiple options spanning the spectrum of research at The University of Texas at Austin or our clinical partners.
 Working in a rigorous scholarly environment with a faculty mentor, they develop skills for investigation and learn how to communicate findings.

 Dell Med students collaborate with a community-based organization on a project that will transform health by addressing social determinants of health like income disparities, institutional racism, housing instability and more.
 They refine leadership and partnership skills through leading an intervention or system change that benefits people in Central Texas.

 Future physicians take a deep dive into entrepreneurship and learn how to move a health innovation idea from concept to reality.
 As a member of the school’s Texas Health CoLab team, students gain experience in business and commercialization while working with a variety of startups and products.

 Dual Degree Options